cncf/k8s-conformance/v1.20/UCloud/README.md

 ### Create UK8S Cluster

 After login into UCLoud Console，you can create a UK8S Cluster in Hong Kong region in this [pages](https://console.ucloud.cn/uk8s/manage).
 The Kubernetes Version is v1.20.6 by default.

+Make sure you choose HK region in order to get direct access to the gcr and docker repository.

 1. Click "Create Cluster" Button.
 2. Choose a dedicated / hosted cluster version.
 If you choose a dedicated cluster, 3 master nodes are required.
 If you choose a hosted version, we will maintain the masters and core componenets like apiserver, etcd, scheduler for you.